ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 In this workshop, you will experience the following capabilities in IBM Cognos Analytics:

 - Cognos Analytics Navigation
 - Create a New data server Connection
 - Create a Data Module
--   Data Discovery with Dashboard Assembly
+- Create a Dashboard
--   Optional : Storytelling
--   Optional : Uploading Personal Data Sources
--   Optional Watson Analytics
+- Find Insights in the Information

 You are a Chief Marketing Officer looking a recent satisfaction survey with customer attributes and churn results presented to you from the IT